-Genetic identification and insights for hemp varieties.
+Genetic identification and insights for hemp and cannabis.

 Drive business growth with genetic insights

 The Phylos Genotype Test is a powerful tool for understanding and improving your plants.
 Get a unique genetic ID and report for every plant you test, showing identical clone matches, how they’re related to varieties around the world, and insight into their breeding potential.

 Defend your intellectual property and document the possession of your cannabis varieties with a time-stamped report and unique ID in the Phylos Galaxy, which may be considered a form of defensive IP.

 Build a Trusted Brand

 Get a listing on the Phylos Galaxy, the world’s largest database of genetic insights for hemp and cannabis.
 Every Phylos Genotype Test includes placement in the Phylos Galaxy with a shareable link to your constellation—a custom view of your varieties.

 You can opt in to sharing your sequence data with a public data repository (or data library), which helps drive research through data analysis.
 We will never share your data without your permission.
 Contact firstname.lastname@example.org to update your data sharing preferences.